Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Kubernetes.md

 additional deployment customization is desired, `kubectl` can be used directly using native Kubernetes resource specifications.

+> Note: From Alluxio 2.3 on, Alluxio only supports helm 3.
+> See how to migrate from helm 2 to 3 [here](https://helm.sh/docs/topics/v2_v3_migration/).

 ### (Optional) Extract Kubernetes Specifications